 Cease-and-desist letters accompanied the test results, ordering an immediate stop on sales of 28 items in GNC's "Herbal Plus," Target's "Up & Up," Walgreens' "Finest Nutrition" and Walmart's "Spring Valley" in-house lines.
 The letters allege the retailers were engaged in "deceptive business acts...and false advertising."

-Two weeks later, on Feb 13, the AG's office filed subpoenas demanding that the four big box chains turn over the scientific evidence to support the allowable structure-function claims on the product labels.
-In doing so, the AG has clearly stepped into FDA jurisdiction, a move that some say is a clear overstep of authority.
+Two weeks later, on Feb 13, the AG's office filed subpoenas demanding that the four big box chains turn over the scientific evidence to support the structure-function claims on the product labels.
+In doing so, the AG has clearly stepped into FDA jurisdiction, a move that some say is an overstep of authority.

 A scolding letter from the Times' editorial board insinuated that fraud is, "a problem that infects the entire industry," and suggested that federal legislators take the AG's allegations as a wake-up call for stronger supplement regulation.